iqfareez/recase/README.md

 1. Open file `lib/recase.dart`.
 1. Modify the entry in `_englishSpecialTerm` function.
 The list contains English prepositions that should be lowercase all the time, except when it is located at the beginning of a sentence.
 1. Or, modify the words in `_reservedWords` function.
 It is the phrase that has always been capitalized.
 Eg: IT.
 1. `romanNumerals`.
 Roman numerals.
-I guess no need to add too much numbers in this entry.
-However, if it is need, feel free to do so.
+I guess no need to add too many numbers in this entry.
+However, if it is needede, feel free to do so.
 1. Use online tools like https://convertcase.net/ to verify the Title Case.
 1. Run test in `test/recase_test.dart` (Only the **Title Case** group).
 1. Open a PR for your fixes.